-How RCSAndroid Installs onto your Device
+How RCSAndroid Installs on Your Device

 As of right now, Trend Micro is not sure of what partners the Hacking Team had in pushing this Trojan out there to users.
 However, they have released one name which is a major partner, the Olympic Games.
-So how can the Trojan install onto your device?
+So how can the Trojan install on your device?
 There are four methods that have been found:

 - Via email or text messages through Android applications